 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I made this dish with a smoked chicken sausage, but feel free to use andouille, kielbasa, or your own favorite flavor.
+We made this dish with smoked chicken sausage, but feel free to use andouille, kielbasa, or your own favorite flavor.
 Serve this sausage meal with crusty bread and a tossed salad.

 Combine the brown sugar, garlic, salt, nutmeg, allspice, and pepper in a small bowl.

 In a large oven-safe Dutch oven or large casserole, layer half of the cabbage, half of the onion, half of the apple, and half of the sausage slices.
 Sprinkle with half of the brown sugar and spice mixture.
 Repeat the layers with the remaining cabbage, onion, apple, sausage, and brown sugar mixture.
 Pour the apple juice and vinegar over the casserole.

 Cover tightly and bake for 2 hours, stirring occasionally.
 Add more juice if needed.

 - Feel free to use andouille, kielbasa, or what flavor sausage you'd like.